oxeg/codingpirates/README.md

+# Coding Pirates - godot
-Go to [cp.m8y.net](https://cp.m8y.net/) for a nicer reading experience.
+Go to [godot.click](https://godot.click/) for a nicer reading experience.